zmk5/mp_host_setup/README.md

 # mp_host_setup

-Host computer setup for interfacing with a Mini Pupper over a network
+Host computer Docker setup for interfacing with a Mini Pupper over a network or just running simulations locally.

 We provide two versions of the Docker container: